Stay in a Riverside Vacation Home That Embraces the Australian Bush

 Though just an hour north by boat from Sydney, the location of the house is surprisingly remote.
 The use of warm woods, calming neutral tones, and Scandinavian-inspired vintage decor creates a home that has a sophisticated tree house-like feel.

-Designed by Sydney-based practice Robertson & Hingmarsh Architects, Dangar Island House is a home with a strong Australian bushland character, but that's distinctly modern.
+Designed by Sydney-based practice Robertson & Hindmarsh Architects, Dangar Island House is a home with a strong Australian bushland character, but that's distinctly modern.
 The interiors were designed by David Harrison, the owner and design journalist and stylist.

 Dark timber was used on the facade and the expansive raised deck that surrounds the house.
 From the outside, the property has a somewhat weathered, shed-like appearance.
 The outdoor deck, which overlooks the river, is a perfect spot for barbecues or alfresco dining.